 - decisions about how to supply, resupply, and monitor medications.

 - an agreed upon list of contact numbers.
-The Jed Foundation provides a downloadable form at the end of their guide for parents.

 - decisions about who to disclose your illness and health history to, and when.

 - a clear understanding of supports and accommodations for which the school is responsible, usually through its disability services.